team-popcorn/RGSoC2018/2018-07-09-welcome-to-team-popcorn.md

 At our coaching company we have two coaches.
 Kaja is a Ruby on Rails developer and RGSoC alumni who also had Absolventa as her coaching company.
 Victor is from Spain and he joined Absolventa as a web developer earlier this year.

 **[Markus](https://github.com/axlwaii)**
-Markus was a RGSoC coach last year for Kaja as he also worked at Absolventa.
+Markus was a RGSoC coach last year for Kaja as he also used to work at Absolventa.
 He now works at

 **[Lora](https://github.com/lorabv)**